-1. Apprentice journalists are journalists who have completed a pre-university education (Dutch HAVO/VWO) and have no experience in the business world and/or in community organisations.

-Novice journalists are journalists who have completed a higher professional education (Dutch HBO), who may have some experience of the business world and/or community organisations (Category A) and academics (a completed university study at one of the institutions of higher education) (Category B).
+1. Apprentice journalists are journalists with a pre-university education (Dutch HAVO/VWO), they have no experience in business and/or social organisations, they receive practical training and/or theoretical training and have not yet graduated from the recognised journalism study programmes (or master's programme for journalism).
+Novice journalists are journalists who have completed a higher professional education (Dutch HBO), who may have some experience of the business world and/or community organisations (Category A) and academics (a completed university study at one of the institutions of higher education) (Category B) and have not yet graduated from the recognised journalism study programmes (or master's programme for journalism) or achieved a similar level of professional and intellectual ability.